You want smart political talk without the meltdowns?

 Why don't we have one?

-You know, in some ways we do have a consensus plan.
+Well, you know, in some ways we do have a consensus plan.

-There are consensus ideas, uh helping individuals to save through health savings accounts, legalizing the form of all insurance sales, including inexpensive plans, and letting people group together in associations.
+There are consensus ideas, helping individuals to save through health savings accounts, legalizing the form of all insurance sales, including inexpensive plans, and letting people group together in associations.

-They just have tactically said, Oh, well, we'll get around to it sometime.
+They just have tactically said, oh, well, we'll get around to it sometime.

 So I've taken the ball here and I've put them together into a bill.

-And about an hour ago, apparently the speaker of the House, Paul Ryan, came forward and said we can do them simultaneously.
+And about an hour ago, apparently the Speaker of the House, Paul Ryan, came forward and said, we can do them simultaneously.

 And that's what I've been saying all along.